Mailu/Mailu/docs/swarm/1.5/README.md

 You need to have a swarm running

-In order to deploy mailu on a swarm, you will first need to initialize it:
+In order to deploy Mailu on a swarm, you will first need to initialize it:
 The main command will be:
 ```bash
 docker swarm init --advertise-addr <IP_ADDR>